Technologies Related to Automated Mineralogy

 LIBS Core Scanner – Coriosity

 The Coriosity from ELEMISSION is the first instrument of its type.
-Able to detect every elemt in the periodic table, the Coriosity can automatically map core samples with a spatial resolution of 50µm at a rate of 40cm2/sec.
+Able to detect every element in the periodic table, the Coriosity can automatically map core samples with a spatial resolution of 50µm at a rate of 40cm2/sec.